-It is true fruit smoothies are an easy way to consume a proportion of the recommended 8 fruit & vegetables each day; they are super easy to blend, sweet to taste and kids love them.
-Often parents choose fruit over vegetables for their kids thinking they are getting some nutrition.
-The thing is fruit contains high levels of sugar and by blending a selection of fruits together you’ll just increase the calories and concentrate the sugar further making a drink laden with harmful sugar rather than good nutrition.
+It is true that fruit smoothies are an easy way to consume a proportion of the recommended 5 fruit & vegetables each day.
+They are super easy to blend, sweet to taste, and kids love them.
+When it comes to smoothies, parents are choosing fruit over vegetables for their kids thinking they are getting essential nutrition.
+The thing is, fruit contains high levels of sugar and by blending a selection of fruits together you’ll just increase the calories and concentrated value of the sugar, making a drink laden with harmful sugar rather than good nutrition.

 The World Health Organisation (WHO) recommend that only 5% of our daily calorie intake should consist of added or ‘free’ sugars.
-This equates to approximately five-six teaspoons (25g) for women and seven-eight teaspoons (35g) for men and it is said that some of these fruit drinks contain as much sugar as three-and-a-half doughnuts (94.5g approximately).
+This equates to approximately five-six teaspoons (25g) for women and seven-eight teaspoons (35g) for men.
+It is said that some of these fruit drinks contain as much sugar as three-and-a-half doughnuts (94.5g approximately).
 These sugars are overloading our livers and leading to health issues such as heart problems, diabetes and obesity, which not only affects our quality of life, but also costs the NHS over £6 billion a year.

 The key issue is a lack of fibre.
 When we eat a whole piece of fruit, fibre forms a protective layer that acts as a barrier to the intestine which slows the absorption of sugar, so the liver has a chance to catch up.
 In fizzy drinks, fruit juices and high sugar smoothies, the barrier has gone, which leads to the liver being overloaded.

-Don’t limit yourself to just fruit when you make your smoothie; add vegetables such as: carrots, sweet potato, pumpkin and spinach which will increase the nutrient value in your smoothie without adding many calories.
+You can add vegetables such as: carrots, sweet potato, pumpkin and spinach which will increase the nutrient value in your smoothie without adding many calories.
 And I promise you your kids will never even know they’re in there!
 Vegetables are low in sugar and super high in essential vitamins and minerals which promotes good health.

 You really can transform your smoothie into super healthy smoothies and if in doubt when out and about, ask for the list of ingredients before purchasing, I always make my own now unless I find a trusted source.